Sufia Rahman

 Individual Counselling

-• I offer a sliding scale of fees based on the type of work and the duration of sessions, if you are experiencing financial difficulties please contact me as I am able to offer concession rates.
+I offer a sliding scale of fees depending on the type of work and session duration.
+If you are experiencing financial difficulties, please get in touch, as concessionary rates may be available.

 Payments can be paid by either cash or bank transfer